Skip to content

 More aggressive configurations can further enhance Raspberry Pi performance but will void the warranty

-If your Raspberry Pi is damaged due to overclocking, the author of this article assumes no responsibility; please think carefully before proceeding
+If your Raspberry Pi is damaged due to overclocking, the author of this article assumes no responsibility.
+Please think carefully before proceeding

-X.2 Raspberry Pi Stress Test Program
+X.2 Raspberry Pi Stress Testing Program

-Pull the project repository
+Clone the project repository

 Bash